ibitcy/eo-locale/README.md

 * Internationalize React apps
 * Runs in the browser and Node.js
+* Tiny.
+Less than 6kb
+* It uses native Intl api
 * Based on new React Context, React Hooks, Typescript and https://www.npmjs.com/package/intl

 # Usage example